-If you want the most direct but most expensive way to get to Krabi, Firefly have introduced a flight between Penang (PEN) and Krabi (KBV) in late 2014, that operates three times a week on Tuesday, Thursday and Saturday.
+If you want the most direct but most expensive way to get to Krabi, Firefly has introduced a flight between Penang (PEN) and Krabi (KBV) in late 2014, that operates three times a week on Tuesday, Thursday and Saturday.

 The one-way fare will cost you around RM 250, but if you book well in advance you can get flights much cheaper.

-As there are no public buses that leave from Penang to Thailand, you will have to catch either a minibus from Penang into Thailand, or take a bus from Penang to the border at Padang Besar, walk across the border and then catch a bus from here to Hat Yai bus station.
+As there are no public buses that leave from Penang to Thailand, you will have to catch either a minibus from Penang into Thailand or take a bus from Penang to the border at Padang Besar, walk across the border and then catch a bus from here to Hat Yai bus station.

-From the bus station you can then continue your journey by Government bus or minibus to Krabi.
+From the bus station, you can then continue your journey by Government bus or minibus to Krabi.